 Type 1 is most common in children (40% of all cases), followed by type 2 (33%) and type 3 (27%) fractures.
 Surgical intervention is rarely needed in type 1 fractures (9% ), whereas it is often needed in type 3 fractures (up to 76%).

 Clinical Presentation of Pediatric Orbital Fractures

-Once the patient is stable, a complete physical examination should be performed to assess the degree of neurological injury and exclude any signs of facial trauma such as facial lacerations or an open eye globe.
-Additionally, the nostrils and ears should be examined for any signs of basal skull fractures such as rhinorrhea and otorrhea, respectively.
+Once the patient is stable, a complete physical examination should be performed to assess the degree of neurological injury and exclude any signs of facial trauma such as facial lacerations or open-globe injuries.
+Additionally, the nostrils and ears should be examined for signs of basal skull fractures such as rhinorrhea and otorrhea, respectively.
 An ocular examination should be conducted to assess eye movement and exclude ocular entrapment.